 Gunnar Utsond made his debut with the sculpture «Gutt som spikker».
 Utsond is best known for his sculpture «Helferd», by which he won the first price at the world exhibition in Paris in the year 1900.

-The museum is open all week during the summer season, (off season: on request).
-The museum café serves traditional Norwegian waffles, and is a peaceful spot for a rest along the R41.
+The museum is open tuesday to sunday during the summer season (off season: on request).
+The museum café serves traditional Norwegian waffles, and is a peaceful spot for a rest along the Road 41.